It's that time of year again, and you're probably thinking about gifts you'd like to get your loved ones for Christmas.

-Christmas time is the most wonderful time of the year—for human beings.
-But, sadly, it is the worst time of year for our environment (1) as the US holiday season contributes to 25% more waste.
-One product that is particularly wasteful is advent calendars—in this article's case, we're talking beauty advent calendars.
-These novelty gifts are often housed in excessive packaging, most of it usually plastic, which is an enormous problem for our environment.
+Christmas time is the most wonderful time of the year—for humans.
+But, sadly, it is the worst time of year for our environment as the US holiday season contributes to 25% more waste (1).
+One particularly wasteful product is advent calendars—for this article, we're talking beauty advent calendars.
+These novelty gifts come in excessive packaging, most of them usually plastic, which is an issue for our environment.

-In this article, I’ll touch on the history of advent calendars; I’ll highlight the environmental problem with beauty advent calendars; and I’ll show you some sustainable gift alternatives to beauty advent calendars.
+In this article, we'll discuss the history of advent calendars, highlight the environmental problem with beauty advent calendars, and show you some sustainable gift alternatives to beauty advent calendars.

 The History of Advent Calendars

 Advent calendars have become a popular staple at Christmas time.
-Not just to Christians, but to children who wait for Santa Claus, and for many of us who count the days to when we get to see our families and friends on Christmas Day.
-But where does the advent calendar concept originate from?
+Not just to those of faith; but to children who eagerly await Santa's arrival; and for many of us who count down the days to when we get to see our families and friends on Christmas Day.
+But where does the advent calendar concept originate?

-“Advent” is derived from the Latin word adventus, which means “coming”.
-In the 4th and 5th century Spain and Gaul, advent was considered a religious ritual where preparation for a succession of events took place, beginning with the baptism of new Christians at the January feast of Epiphany, and ending at God’s first miracle at Cana (2).
-Then in the 6th century, and the Middle Ages, advent was then linked to the coming of Christ.
+"Advent" comes from the Latin word adventus, or "coming."
+In the 4th and 5th century Spain and Gaul, Advent was considered a religious ritual where preparation for a succession of events took place, beginning with the baptism of new Christians at the January feast of Epiphany and ending at God's first miracle at Cana (2).
+Then in the 6th century and the Middle Ages, advent was then linked to the coming of Christ.

-Advent is the four-week period beginning after Thanksgiving, and in modern times became more commonly associated with Christ’s birth on December 25th.
-It has gradually evolved into different kinds of rituals for people to celebrate Christmas in their own way—regardless of whether or not you’re religious.
+Advent is the four weeks beginning after Thanksgiving and, in modern times, became more commonly associated with Christ's birth on December 25th.
+It has gradually evolved into different kinds of rituals for people to celebrate Christmas in their way—regardless of beliefs.
 So when did advent become a commercialized symbol of consumerism?

-In the early 1900s, a German newspaper created the first advent calendar as a free gift to its readers.
-This was just a simple calendar with 24 colored pictures on a piece of cardboard (4).
-Today, we know advent calendars to be much more than just a piece of cardboard.
-There are now advent calendars being manufactured for chocolates, toys, technology, condiments, cookies, tea, and cosmetics and skincare, just to name a few.
+In the early 1900s, a German newspaper created the first advent calendar as a gift to its readers.
+It was a simple calendar with 24 colored pictures on a piece of cardboard (4).
+Today, we know advent calendars to be much more than that.
+There are now advent calendars for chocolates, toys, technology, condiments, cookies, tea, cosmetics, and skincare, just to name a few.

 Most advent calendars today hold no real religious meaning.
-They are simply a promotional product in which brands can profit from.
+They are promotional products from which brands profit.

 The Environmental Cost of Beauty Advent Calendars

-Before we dive into the world of beauty advent calendars, let’s first look at original advent calendars you probably remember from when you were a kid.
-The calendar itself was normally made from cardboard or plastic, with 24 little doors for each day that opened up to reveal a piece of chocolate, often wrapped in foil.
+You probably remember advent calendars from when you were a kid.
+The calendar itself was usually made from cardboard or plastic, with 24 little doors for each day that opened up to reveal a piece of chocolate, often wrapped in aluminum foil.

-What you may not know is that the amount of cardboard, foil, and plastic used to create these still popular chocolate advent calendars creates an enormous amount of waste every year (5).
+You may not know that the amount of cardboard, foil, and plastic used to create these still popular chocolate advent calendars creates an enormous amount of waste every year (5).

-Now, you’ve probably heard or read about statistics on just how destructive the beauty industry is to our environment.
-From the manufacturing of ingredients—overharvesting and overconsumption of natural resources, water waste, etc; to the excessive packaging that creates mountains of waste—and microplastics—every single year.
+You've likely heard or read about statistics on just how destructive the beauty industry is to our environment.
+From the manufacturing of ingredients to the excessive packaging that creates mountains of waste year.

-Beauty advent calendars contain products that are especially produced just for the purpose of fitting into an advent calendar that sits either on a tabletop, or one you can hang.
-This means that the products you reveal on each of the 24 days leading up to Christmas Day are a lot smaller and lighter than the standard product sizes.
+Beauty advent calendars contain products specifically produced just to fit into an advent calendar.
+This means that the products you reveal on each of the 24 days leading up to Christmas Day are much smaller and lighter than the standard product sizes.
 They only last a few uses, and then they are discarded, along with the calendar.

-In 2019, Sephora received backlash by some for selling their advent calendars for $45 and filling them with samples that customers normally get for free (3).
-So not only were Sephora creating more landfill waste with single-use samples—which is a whole other topic I touch on in this article— but they were pretty much ripping their customers off.
-Don’t you just love that Christmas Spirit.
+In 2019, Sephora received backlash from some for selling their advent calendars for $45 and filling them with samples that customers usually get for free (3).
+So not only were Sephora creating more landfill waste with single-use samples—which is a whole other topic I touch on in this article—they were negatively profiting from their customers.
+Don't you just love that Christmas Spirit.

-A few years ago I worked for French skincare brand, L’Occitane as a Beauty Advisor.
+Several years ago, I worked for French skincare brand, L'Occitane, as a Beauty Advisor.
 Every year they produce a Christmas advent calendar.
-When I worked there, they had three to choose from at different price points.
-I was only working there for a few months over one Christmas season, but I recall there were many customers asking when their advent calendar was going to be in stock so they could buy “some”—not just one.
+They had three to choose from when I worked there.
+I was only working there for a few months over one Christmas season, but I recall many customers were asking when their advent calendar would be in stock so they could buy "some"—not just one.

 According to a study in 2018 (8), 55.6% of UK consumers planned to purchase at least one advent calendar that year—up from 53.4% the year before.
-Beauty advent calendars are big business—they top the list for the most popular advent calendar buy.
-But this is precisely why it’s a problem.
+Beauty advent calendars are big business—they top the list of the most popular advent calendar.
+But this is precisely why it's a problem.

 Big brands are known to greenwash.
-They’re like “look over here, natural and non-toxic ingredients!
+They're like, "look over here, natural and non-toxic ingredients!
 Packaging you can recycle—Ooooh!
-Aaaahh—Look how great we are!”.
-But what they fail to mention is that only 9% of our trash (on average) gets recycled.
-So, to me, “recyclable packaging” means nada!
-But instead of being more responsible, hundreds of brands keep bringing out advent calendars every single year that are adding to our waste crisis.
+Aaaahh—Look how great we are!".
+But what they fail to mention is that only 9% of our plastic (on average) gets recycled.
+So, to me, "recyclable packaging" means nada!
+But instead of being more responsible, hundreds of brands keep bringing out advent calendars every year that add to our waste crisis.

-Advent calendars may not seem like they’re all that wasteful—after all, they’re so small, so tiny, how can such little objects create such a big issue.
-But many times, small plastics end up in our ocean (7).
-And for the small plastics that we do send to recycling, they often end up in landfill instead.
-This is because many recycling facilities cannot recycle plastics that are too small (6).
+Advent calendars may not seem like they're all that wasteful—after all, they're so small, so tiny; how can such little objects create such a big issue.
+But small plastics often end up in our ocean (7).
+And for the small plastics that we send to recycling, they often end up in landfills instead.
+Many recycling facilities simply cannot recycle small plastic (6).

-The problem with beauty advent calendars—and many consumer products these days—is that they are designed to be consumed quickly, and then discarded.
-Brands don’t design the products or the packaging for advent calendars to last forever, because then it wouldn’t be a profitable promotion every Christmas.
+The problem with beauty advent calendars—and many consumer products these days—is they're consumed quickly and then discarded.
+Brands don't design the products or the packaging for advent calendars to last forever because then it wouldn't be a profitable promotion every Christmas.
 And this is the problem with consumerism.

 I could go on and on about how terrible advent calendars are for our planet, but I think you get the point.
 So let's move on.